The Iron Horse Inn is rebuilding!

 About the Iron Horse Inn:

 The Iron Horse Inn and its cabooses reside next to the Palouse to Cascades State Park Trail, formerly known as the John Wayne trail.
 For hikers and cyclists, this trail traverses most of Washington state, following the former railway roadbed of the Chicago, Milwaukee, St. Paul & Pacific Railroad (Milwaukee Road) through miles-long tunnels, over mountain passes, and along railroad trestles.

 South Cle Elum Rail Yard National Historic District

 Located just behind the Inn, the old Cle Elum Depot houses a small railroad museum, as well as some darn good BBQ.
 The depot also sits along the Milwaukee Road interpretive trail of railroad history.
 This is where local train operations were organized, crew changes were made, and telegraph communication was possible.

-For visiting cyclists, we offer secure overnight cycle storage, a small provision of cycle tires, patches, etc. Additionally, bike rentals through Ride Roslyn are available for booking.
+For visiting cyclists, we will offer secure overnight cycle storage, a small provision of cycle tires, patches, etc. Additionally, bike rentals through Ride Roslyn are available for booking for daily trail rentals.